 Those who were killed were aged between 12 and 20; Mohammad Atif Shinwari of the Nangarhar education department said that three of the civilians killed in the airstrike were school children and two were brothers.

-NATO/ISAF Response/Acknowledgement: Lieutenant Colonel Will Griffin told AP news agency that the attack was a “precision coordinated strike: and there were no civilian casualties in their initial reports.
+NATO/ISAF Response/Acknowledgment: Lieutenant Colonel Will Griffin told AP news agency that the attack was a “precision coordinated strike: and there were no civilian casualties in their initial reports.

 Date: September 7, 2013